Remote Control Your Lights

 Remote control lights can be simple.
-Representing the lowest barrier to entry, plug-in devices usually connect between your existing lamp and the wall outlet, functioning as a remote control for the attached light.
+Representing the lowest barrier to entry, plug-in devices connect your lamp and the wall outlet, functioning as a remote control for the attached light.
 New technology even allows you to connect to your smartphone, Google Home, and Alexa.
 You leave to work, you leave the switch on your lamp permanently in the On position - the plug-in module will deal with turning the lamp on and off.
-In just a few minutes, you can remotely control a few lamps in your living room, bedroom or any location where your light fixtures plug into a power outlet.
+In just a few moments, control a few lamps in your living room, bedroom or any location where your light fixtures plug into a power outlet.
 You can control it from anywhere in the world.

 If your lamps use dimmable bulbs, a plug-in dimmer module lets you not only control if the light is on or off, but the brightness, too.
 Do check your bulbs, though, as many CFL and LED bulbs are not compatible with dimmers.

 Most bulbs purchased today are not inherently compatible with dimmers.
 Chances are, if you use CFL or LED bulbs, an On/Off Module would be a better choice.
 You won’t get nifty dimming features but you also won’t have to replace all of your bulbs.

 Plug-in devices on their own don’t go very far; you still need a way to actually control your newly-controllable lamps.
 Depending on your needs, you can use something as simple as a wireless remote or something as advanced as your computer.